 The designs of the laser systems of the Compton polarimeters will be re-evaluated for optimizing the pulse energy, pulse length and pulse repetition rate, while achieving a simple and robust laser system.
 This will include revisiting design criteria for the measurement time needed to achieve 0.1% statistical precision and the time scale for monitoring dependence of polarization along the 1-ms train.
-It is also planned to evaluate a recent proposal to implement a Fabry-Perot cavity for the laser beam around the Compton IP [240].
-Initially a commercial laser with ≈ 10 nJ/pulse and 76 MHz pulse frequency could be used together with a high finesse cavity to reach in excess of $\approx 100\mu J/pulse-1mJ/pulse$ inside the cavity.
-A further increase of about a factor 100 of the pulse energy in the cavity could be obtained by injecting with a thin disk laser head.
+It is also planned to evaluate a recent proposal to implement a Fabry-Perot cavity for the laser beam around the Compton IP [238].
+A commercial laser with ≈ 10 nJ/pulse and 3-5 MHz pulse frequency could be used together with a high finesse cavity to reach in excess of ≈ 1 J/pulse inside the cavity.
 In order to amplify laser beam power with a Fabry-Perot cavity one must keep such a cavity at resonance, i.e. match the cavity length and laser beam frequency very precisely.
 The cavity gain factor is shown in Figure 5.19.
 A fast feedback system would be required to ensure these conditions.
-Such a device is used at the CEBAF accelerator [241] and at HERA.
+Such a device is used at the CEBAF accelerator [239] and at HERA.

-Figure 5.19: Gain of a 2 m long cavity as a function of the difference between the laser and cavity resonance frequencies. the values of the cavity mirror reflection and transmission coefficients are those of the HERA cavity [240].
+Figure 5.19: Gain of a 2 m long cavity as a function of the difference between the laser and cavity resonance frequencies. the values of the cavity mirror reflection and transmission coefficients are those of the HERA cavity [238].